-Many companies are making heavy investments in customer-facing digital technology, but oftentimes, integration with the contact center software is overlooked, resulting in a multichannel solution that doesn’t allow for the seamless experience of true omnichannel excellence.
+Many companies are making heavy investments in customer-facing digital technology, but oftentimes, integration with the contact center software is overlooked, resulting in a multichannel solution that doesn’t allow for the continuous experience of true omnichannel excellence.
 In many cases, multiple systems are still required to achieve one result.
-Without proper redesign and integration, what’s left is a solution that causes more harm than good, leaving the burden on the call center agent to resolve a complicated case.
+Without proper redesign and integration, what’s left is a solution that causes more harm than good, leaving the burden on the contact center agent to resolve a complicated case.

 As you create a list of what is important to you in an omnichannel tool, look at your existing infrastructure to determine if you’re ready for the leap.
 Ask yourself the following three questions to best position yourself for success.